What Are Data Transformation Services? A Practical Guide to AI-Ready Data Pipelines

 |---|---|---|

-| Unified Access | Both structured and unstructured data accessible through a single interface | AI agents need to combine customer records with support tickets, PDFs, and chat logs |
+| Unified Access | Both structured and unstructured data are available through a single layer | AI agents need to combine customer records with support tickets, PDFs, and chat logs |

 | Semantic Consistency | Common definitions across sources ("revenue" means the same thing in CRM and ERP) | Prevents models from learning conflicting signals |

-| Governance & Lineage | Know where data came from, how it was transformed, and who can use it | Required for compliance and model explainability |
+| Governance & Lineage | Know where data came from, how it was transformed, and who can use it | Required for compliance and explainability |

 The Architecture Shift: CDC + Transformation